hosenmdaltaf/Social-bloging-system-with-Django/README.md

   <img src = "https://imgur.com/IzjUXp5.png">
 </p>

 Below is a brief list of some of the technologies used.
-For a comprehensive list of dependencies see [here](https://github.com/Final-Year-Project-Cian-Kevin/final-project/blob/master/package.json)
+For a comprehensive list of dependencies see [here](https://github.com/hosenmdaltaf/Social-bloging-system-with-Django/blob/master/requirement.txt)

 - **Languages**:
     - JavaScript
-    - TypeScript
     - HTML
     - CSS
+    - Python
 - **Libraries**:
     - Bootstrap
-    - Mongoose
-    - Angular Material
+    - Bulma
 - **Frameworks**:
-    - Angular 6.0.1
-    - Express
-    - Swagger
+    - Django
+    -Django REST framework
+    -Django Channels
 - **Databases**:
+    - postgresql
-    - MongoDB
+    - Redis
 - **Environments**:
-    - NodeJs
+    - windows
 - **Development Software**
-    - Postman
+    - Docker
     - Visual Studio Code
     - Git

 # Prerequisites
-* MongoDB installed.
-* Nodejs installed.
+* python installed.
 * Git or git bash to clone the project.
 * Access to an internet browser.